Transaction mode

 All queries served by PostgreSQL run inside transactions.
 Transactions can be started manually by executing a BEGIN

-PgDog takes advantage of this behavior and can separate client transactions inside client connections and send them, individually, to the first available PostgreSQL server in the connection pool.
+PgDog takes advantage of this behavior and can split up transactions inside client connections and send them, individually and in order, to the first available PostgreSQL server in the connection pool.

-In practice, this allows thousands of client connections to use just one PostgreSQL server connection to execute queries.
-Most connection pools will have multiple server connections, so hundreds of thousands of clients can connect to PgDog and execute queries over just a handful of PostgreSQL server connections.
+In practice, this allows thousands of client connections to re-use just one PostgreSQL server connection.
+Most pools will have several server connections, so 100,000s of clients can use the pooler to execute queries without exceeding the database connection limit.

 Enabling transaction mode

 Transaction mode is enabled by default.
-This is controllable via configuration, at the global and user level:
+This is controllable via configuration, at the global, user and database levels:

 Session-level state